bartzlot/LocalStream/README.md

 ---

 ## License
 LocalStream is licensed under the MIT License.
-See `LICENSE` for details.
+See `LICENSE.md` for details.

 ---